-By 1972, Nike had made its Olympic debut in Munich, a testament to its growing influence in the sports world.
-The 1980s were particularly transformative, with the company going public and beginning its global expansion.
+By 1972, Nike had made its Olympic debut in Munich, a testament to its growing influence in the world of sports.
+The 1980s were particularly transformative, as the company went public and began its global expansion.
 The partnership with Michael Jordan in 1984 was revolutionary, launching the Air Jordan line, which remains a pinnacle of sneaker culture.

 The introduction of the “Just Do It” slogan in 1987 encapsulated Nike’s ethos, inspiring a generation to push beyond limits.
-The 1990s and 2000s saw Nike expand its product line, embrace technological innovations, and forge partnerships with sports stars across the globe.
+The 1990s and 2000s saw Nike expand its product line, embrace technological innovations, and forge partnerships with renowned sports stars worldwide.
 This era solidified Nike’s market dominance and commitment to sports development.

-Entering the 2010s, Nike focused on diversification, acquiring brands like Converse and Hurley and emphasizing sustainability, reflecting its adaptability and forward-thinking approach.
+Entering the 2010s, Nike focused on diversification by acquiring brands such as Converse and Hurley and on emphasizing sustainability, reflecting its adaptability and forward-thinking approach.
 Today, with annual revenues exceeding $40 billion, Nike is the largest sports goods manufacturer globally, an icon of style, and a symbol of sporting success.
-Nike’s history teaches how branding, innovation, and clear positioning can build an empire that leads the market and changes the cultural world of sports.
+Nike’s history shows how branding, innovation, and clear positioning can build an empire that leads the market and reshapes the sports cultural landscape.

 Meaning and History

-Runner Phil Knight became one of the founders of a powerful company producing sports equipment.
-It all started with sports shoes, which Phil began to import from Japan, as the American market was oversaturated with expensive brands not always affordable for ordinary citizens.
+Runner Phil Knight became one of the founders of a powerful sports equipment company.
+It all started with sports shoes, which Phil began importing from Japan because the American market was oversaturated with expensive brands that were not always affordable for ordinary citizens.

 Davidson’s opportunity to design the logo came about almost by chance.
 As a graphic design student at Portland State University, she needed extra funds, a dilemma Knight, a faculty member teaching accounting, overheard.
 Offering her a job to create signage for his nascent company at $2 per hour, Knight unknowingly set the stage for the creation of a global symbol.

-The design brief was simple yet challenging: to conceive a logo that captured the essence of motion and stood apart from competitors, notably Adidas, known for its straightforward three-stripe design.
+The design brief was simple yet challenging: to conceive a logo that captured the essence of motion and stood apart from competitors, notably Adidas, whose straightforward three-stripe design is well known.
 A singular, fluid curve, Davidson’s solution embodied motion and differentiation in its most elegant form.
-Initially described as the “strip,” this design evolved into the “Swoosh,” a name that suggests the sound of speed and movement, aptly reflecting the innovation and dynamism of Nike’s products.
+Initially described as the “strip,” this design evolved into the “Swoosh”.

 What is Nike?

-Nike is an American international company specializing in the development and sale of sportswear, footwear, and branded equipment.
-The production is carried out by contractors from the Asian region.
-The brand has existed since 1964 and owns a network of stores scattered around the world: there are more than 1150 of them.
-The headquarters of the company is located near the city of Beaverton, Oregon.
+It is an American international company specializing in the development and sale of sportswear, footwear, and branded equipment.
+Contractors from the Asian region are responsible for the production.
+The brand has existed since 1964 and operates a global network of stores with over 1,150 locations worldwide.
+The company’s headquarters is located near Beaverton, Oregon.

 The Nike Logo Evolution

-The Swoosh stands as a towering symbol in the brand logos landscape, boasting a history spanning over five decades.
-This emblem, instantly recognizable and deeply embedded in the cultural fabric, evokes the legacy of Nike’s innovative products with just a glance.
+The Swoosh stands as a towering symbol in the landscape of brand logos, boasting a history spanning over five decades.
+This emblem, instantly recognizable and deeply embedded in the cultural fabric, evokes Nike’s legacy of innovative products at a glance.
 However, the iconic Swoosh is not the lone emblem under Nike’s expansive banner.
-The company boasts diverse symbols, each with its own story, contributing to a vast catalog with more than a dozen distinctive logos.
+The company boasts a diverse array of symbols, each with its own story, contributing to a vast catalog that includes more than a dozen distinctive logos.

-Within Nike’s emblematic library are logos crafted for specific purposes—from sneaker models and celebrated athletes to major events and collaborations with partner organizations.
+Within Nike’s iconic library are logos designed for specific purposes, ranging from sneaker models and celebrated athletes to major events and collaborations with partner organizations.
 Among these, the Jumpman logo stands out, capturing the essence of Michael Jordan’s legendary prowess and becoming synonymous with basketball excellence.
 Additionally, the powerful slogan “Just Do It” transcends its initial advertising purpose, inspiring athletes and non-athletes with a message of perseverance and determination.

 The Nike Logo History

 The Nike logo, synonymous today with the brand’s cutting-edge sneakers, did not debut on footwear designed for the track or the basketball court.
-Instead, this iconic emblem first graced soccer boots in 1971, beginning its journey across the sports world.
-The logo started to adorn other sports equipment and apparel only after this initial appearance, eventually becoming a staple on Nike’s renowned sneakers.
+Instead, this iconic emblem first appeared on soccer boots in 1971, marking its journey across the sports world.
+The logo began to appear on other sports equipment and apparel only after its initial appearance, eventually becoming a staple on Nike’s renowned sneakers.

-In the early years of its existence, the Nike logo was presented in a vivid red and white color scheme, a choice that is less remembered today.
-The founders of Nike selected red for its deep symbolic meanings—energy, power, speed, and passion—all attributes they aspired to embed within the core identity of the Nike brand and its emblem.
+In the early years of its existence, the Nike logo featured a vivid red-and-white color scheme, a choice that is less remembered today.
+The founders of Nike selected red for its deep symbolic meanings: energy, power, speed, and passion, all attributes they aspired to embed within the core identity of the Nike brand and its emblem.
 On the other hand, White was chosen for its association with transparency and loyalty, further emphasizing the brand’s values.

-Over time, in pursuit of a more versatile and universally recognizable identity, Nike transitioned its logo to the stark simplicity of black and white.
-This shift solidified the emblem’s iconic status and enhanced its adaptability, allowing it to integrate seamlessly into various designs and products.
+Over time, in pursuit of a more versatile and universally recognizable identity, Nike transitioned its logo to a stark black-and-white palette.
+This shift solidified the emblem’s iconic status and enhanced its adaptability, enabling it to integrate seamlessly into a wide range of designs and products.
 The evolution of the logo’s color palette reflects Nike’s strategic approach to brand identity, ensuring that its badge remains a powerful symbol of excellence in sports and beyond.

 1964 – 1970

-Phil Knight founded the Blue Ribbon Sports company to supply footwear from Japan.
+Phil Knight founded Blue Ribbon Sports to import footwear from Japan.
 Athletes liked the shoes, and they sold well.
-Then, the idea arose to expand production and open their manufacturing base.
+Then the idea arose to expand production and establish a manufacturing base.
 At that time, the company’s logo was a simple combination of the letters “BRC” in the company’s name.

 1971 – today

 The BRC acronym, used as a graphic sign from 1964 to 1971, went unnoticed.
-The brand’s most famous symbol became “Swoosh” – a rounded flag with pointed ends.
-Carolyn Davidson, a graphic design student needing money, invented this logo.
+The brand’s most famous symbol became “Swoosh,” a rounded flag with pointed ends.
+Carolyn Davidson, a graphic design student in need of money, invented this logo.
 Knight hired her to design a logo for Blue Ribbon Sports.
 However, he did not like the result and paid only $35 for the drawing (at $2 per hour).

-Carolyn was also not thrilled with her work: the student simply put ticks, upset about failing to create something unique.
-However, the Swoosh became a recognizable feature of the brand, and its creator, ten years later, received a worthy reward: an envelope with shares amounting to $643,035.
+Carolyn was also not thrilled with her work: the student simply put ticks, upset that she wasn’t creating something unique.
+However, the Swoosh became a recognizable feature of the brand, and its creator, ten years later, received a fitting reward: an envelope containing shares valued at $643,035.

 1971 – 1978

-Throughout Nike’s history, this logo has changed several times.
-In 1971, the icon was white – it stood out only thanks to a black outline.
+Throughout Nike’s history, the logo has undergone several changes.
+In 1971, the icon was white; it stood out only because of its black outline.
 The word “Nike,” typed in italics, was at the top.

 In 1978, designers moved the word upward, emphasized the letters with uppercase, and used the sans-serif font Futura Bold.
-In 1985, experimenters updated the palette, placing the white logo inside a red square.
+One thousand nine hundred eighty-five experimenters updated the palette, placing the white logo inside a red square.

 The final version of the brand name was presented in 1995.
 Developers took the minimalist route, removing the inscription and geometric shape.
 Only the Swoosh remained.
-It first appeared on football boots in 1972 and has hardly changed since.
+It first appeared on football boots in 1972 and has remained largely unchanged since.

 The Inspiration Behind the Logo

-When Carolyn Davidson embarked on the challenge of designing the iconic logo for Nike, she drew inspiration from Greek mythology and kept a keen eye on the competition.
+When Carolyn Davidson set out to design the iconic Nike logo, she drew inspiration from Greek mythology and kept a keen eye on the competition.
 Understanding and differentiating from competitors is critical in professional visual identity design.
-Nike’s primary rival at the time, the globally renowned Adidas, was particularly influential with its distinctive logo featuring three lines at a precise angle.
-This design element symbolized energy and movement, qualities that Davidson sought to encapsulate in her creation for Nike.
+Nike’s primary rival at the time, the globally renowned Adidas, was particularly influential for its distinctive logo, featuring three parallel lines at a precise angle.
+This design element symbolized energy and movement, qualities that Davidson sought to encapsulate in her Nike creation.

 Davidson appreciated the dynamic energy conveyed by the angle in Adidas’s logo but decided to forge a distinct path.
 Rather than adopting multiple lines, she envisioned a single, solid form.
 This innovative approach resulted in a logo that retained the essence of movement and vigor but introduced a sleeker, more fluid geometry.
 The transformation of three separate lines into one thick, continuous shape set the Nike logo apart from Adidas and imbued it with a unique sense of motion and simplicity.